 We have introduced various due diligence processes to help us identify, assess and address the risk of modern slavery with our direct (tier 1) suppliers as described in section 5.4.2 below.
 We acknowledge that many of the goods and services we procure have long, complex and opaque supply chains, with the potential for modern slavery and human rights risks.
 These risks may extend well beyond the reach of our current tier 1 supplier due diligence processes.
-Area of risk include:
+Elements of our supply chain that are deemed higher risk include:

-- Freight and transportation we operate in remote locations and our upstream supply chain is reliant on both domestic and international freight and transportation. - Goods and services sourced from countries where the prevalence of modern slavery is recorded as high - approximately 59% of our tier 1 suppliers are based in jurisdictions that we classify as high risk. - Hazardous materials a number of our suppliers either process or handle hazardous materials, including cyanide, high explosives, acids and alkalis; where workers could be exposed to increased risk to their occupational health and safety.
+- Freight and transportation we operate in remote locations and our upstream supply chain is reliant on both domestic and international freight and transportation. - Goods and services sourced from countries where the prevalence of modern slavery is recorded as high - approximately 52% of our tier 1 suppliers are based in jurisdictions that we classify as high risk. - Hazardous materials a number of our suppliers either process or handle hazardous materials, including cyanide, high explosives, acids and alkalis; where workers could be exposed to increased risk to their occupational health and safety.